undix/ugai/README.md

 /etc/init.d/uhttpd enable
 ```

+4. Rename `config.json` to `.config.json` adding dot.

+5. If you want your new digital library run in secured (production) mode, also rename `secured` to `.secured`.

-4. Open your web browser in the same network and open
+6. Open your web browser in the same network and open

 ```
  http://192.168.1.1
 ```

+## customized

+### changing IP Address
-If you need to change the IP address from default `192.168.1.1` (ie you want it accessible for LAN) run this command in your terminal/PowerShell:
+If you need to change the IP address from default `192.168.1.1`, especially you want `ugai` become a part of existing LAN, you need to change ip address and `config.json` file.
+Run this command in your terminal/PowerShell:

 ```
 vi /etc/config/network